michellerenehey/css-variables-js-practice/README.md

 JS Day 3!

 # HTML
+- h2 header (with a span that holds a word with class"highlight")
 - a div with a class of "controls"
-- three labels connected to three inputs:
+- in the div: three labels connected to three inputs:
     1. spacing:
         - label for"spacing"
         - input id"spacing" type"range" name"spacing" min"10" max"200" value"10" data-sizing"px"